SurniaUlula/wpsso-organization/readme.txt

 * Select a more specific Schema Organization sub-type for Google's Knowlege Graph and Organization markup.

-* Select an optional place / location / address for your Schema Organization markup when used with the [WPSSO Place / Location and Local Business Meta](https://wordpress.org/plugins/wpsso-plm/) add-on.
+* Select an optional place / location / address for your Schema Organization markup when used with the [WPSSO Place / Location and Local SEO Meta](https://wordpress.org/plugins/wpsso-plm/) add-on.

 <h3>WPSSO ORG Premium Features</h3>